 Manufacturing dashboards come in several types, each tailored to track and visualize specific aspects of production processes.

 Depending on the focus of your operations, different dashboard types can provide targeted insights to improve efficiency, quality, and overall performance.
+Here are the main types of manufacturing dashboards:

 1. Production Dashboard